ByteCrister/Database-Project--2-2/README.md

 - Followed MVC architecture throughout the project.
 - Integrated User and Admin authentication
 - Worked on complex SQL commands.
-- Integrated CRUD operations for all products
+- Integrated CRUD operations for all products - Add, Hide or Delete Product.
 - Implemented Sorting on the user pages like sort by category, price, model, brand ..
 - Admin Dashboard features
   - Search users by email